August 30-September 2, 2024 (Always Labor Day Weekend)

-Enjoy pancake breakfasts, car shows, gem and mineral show, 8K and fun run, bike tour, apple orchard tour, apple recipe contest, sidewalk sales, arts and crafts show, and so much more!
+Enjoy pancake breakfasts, car shows, a gem and mineral show, an 8K and fun run, a bike tour, apple orchard tours, an apple recipe contest, sidewalk sales, an arts and crafts show, and so much more!

 Taste the varieties of local apples to find your favorite.
 Try an apple slushy!